 - The patient is given time to produce their medical card before any arrests or criminal charges are made

 - The right to apply for a personal production license (PPL) for personal use.
-If approved, a patient can have up to sixteen plants totaling four mature and 12 seedlings
+If approved, a patient can have up to sixteen (16) plants totaling four (4) mature and twelve (12) seedlings

-Under the state Medical Cannabis Program, patients are not permitted to obtain more than 8 ounces of pharmaceutical-grade cannabis over a 90-day period.
+Under the state Medical Cannabis Program, patients are not permitted to obtain more than eight (8) ounces of cannabis over a ninety (90)-day period.
 Qualified patients can designate a primary caregiver who can purchase and transport the medical marijuana to the patient.
+Where to Buy

 The Lynn and Erin Compassionate Use Act specifies its purpose "is to allow the beneficial use of medical cannabis in a regulated system for alleviating symptoms caused by debilitating medical conditions and their medical treatments."